EithanAsulin/DuckLLM/README.md

 # DuckLLM
+OPEN-GPLv3 License (Open Source)

-Release V1.0.0 Beta Out In Releases
+Release V1.0.0 STABLE (LINUX)/BETA (WINDOWS) Out In Releases
 ----------------------------
 DuckLLM Uses phi3:mini From Ollama Allowing It To Run On Windows Even On Lower End Hardware.

-Ollama & Is Required For The Installer To Work!
+Python & Ollama Is Required For The Installer To Work!

 Requirements
 --------------